johnnolan/encounter-stats/README.md

 * Optional Simple Calendar Integration for nicer Journal Entry names
 * Can track multiple active combats at one time
 * Optionally saves raw data output as JSON to the journal entry so you can export and manipulate the data as you want
+* Import/Export campaign stats as JSON from the Settings menu.
+    * **All campaign stats are saved against the Gamemaster.
+If you delete the Gamemaster user you will lose your data.**
+    * Use this functionality to make backups before major changes to version upgrades and the Gamemaster user.

 #### Encounter Tracking